minprog/programmeren-2/problems/queue/lab/README.md

         def enqueue(self, element):
             # TODO

-        # remove element from front of queue
+        # remove and return element from front of queue
         def dequeue(self):
             # TODO

-And when fully implemented (note the `TODO`s!) one would probably want to use the class like this:

-    q = Queue()          # create new queue q.enqueue(3)         # add number 3 to back of queue
-    q.enqueue(1)         # add number 1 to back of queue
-    print(q.dequeue())   # prints first number "in", so 3

-Before you go on, copy the class definition from above into the editor on the right.
+**Before you go on**, copy the class definition from above into the editor on the right.
 You can also copy the testing code.

 We have now defined the *class interface* in Python.
 The class interface, consisting of two methods, prescribes how you could **use** the class by calling its methods.
 However, our interface does not have an implementation yet, so the testing code doesn't work.